sebastian-ahmed/fifo_tools/README.md

 # Overview
 This project includes useful tools to aid designers in the education of the sizing of FIFO constructs.
+It was originally created to provide an example simulator for an article on sizing hardware FIFOs (see [here](https://sebastian-ahmed.medium.com/a-primer-on-sizing-hardware-fifos-c1db97b9a25e))

 # System Requirements
 - Python 3.6 or later version